fromcouch/refreak/README.md

 Hi, I'm using Taskfreak from two or three years ago.
 I made many changes to the original code but is a poor Hell modify this code and finally I decide to make my own Taskfreak.

 Actually I'm in development stage.
-I'm using CodeIgniter but I'm thinking to migrate to Laravel, I'm undecided on this.

 TODO
 ----